mabruzzo/pairstat/README.rst

 2-point statistics are important for characterizing the properties of `turbulence <https://en.wikipedia.org/wiki/Turbulence#Kolmogorov's_theory_of_1941>`__ (2-point statistics comes up in other contexts like `cosmology <https://en.wikipedia.org/wiki/Correlation_function_(astronomy)>`__).
 There hasn't been an easy-to-use package for computing these quantities, until now.

-The ``pyvsf`` package is most useful for datasets where Fourier methods are problematic (e.g. you don't have a regularly spaced periodic grid).
+The ``pairstat`` package is most useful for datasets where Fourier methods are problematic (e.g. you don't have a regularly spaced periodic grid).
-Before developing ``pyvsf``, I performed similar calculations by processing the outputs of ``scipy.spatial.distance.pdist`` and ``scipy.spatial.distance.cdist`` functions.
+Before developing ``pairstat``, I performed similar calculations by processing the outputs of ``scipy.spatial.distance.pdist`` and ``scipy.spatial.distance.cdist`` functions.
 This package implements equivalent functionality that uses more specialized C++ code in order to perform the calculation faster and with **far** less memory. [#of1]_
 It also supports parallelization (more on that below).